 Term 3 combines 'Wellbeing Foundations' and 'Wellbeing Practices' as the focus with interweaved themes.
 'Wellbeing Foundations' begins with neuroplasticity, growth mindset, and the power of the brain.
-Students then take on the role of 'wellbeing researchers' and have the opportunity to learn about areas of wellbeing that are of interest to them, eventually sharing their learnings with the cohort.
+Students then take on the role of 'wellbeing researchers' and have the opportunity to learn about areas of wellbeing that are of interest to them, eventually sharing their learnings with the school community through hosting the 'Year 7 Wellbeing Conference' as a key signature learning experience.
 'Wellbeing Practices' coincide with these studies.
 This theme aims to expose students to different approaches and practical components of wellbeing, from mindfulness to biological needs and a large-scale neuroplasticity practical, so that they can see these elements in action and develop a toolkit of personal, useable strategies.